Techdee1/DebtSage/README.md

 ## 📝 License

-This project is developed for educational and research purposes as part of the 10Alytics Global Hackathon 2025.
+This project is developed for educational and research purposes.

 ---